Spatial preferential attachment networks: Power laws and clustering coefficients: Introduction

 In this paper we propose a natural model of a network in which the preferential attachment paradigm is modulated by spatial proximity.
-Our model is a generalisation and variant of the one introduced in Aiello et al.~\cite{Aiello}.
+Our model is a generalization and variant of the one introduced in Aiello et al.~\cite{Aiello}.
 The model is best described as a growing network in continuous time.
 New nodes are born according to a Poisson process of rate one and placed uniformly on the one-dimensional torus of length one.
 A node born at time $t$ is connected by an ordered edge to each existing node independently with a probability $\varphi(t\rho/f(d))$ where $d$ is the indegree of the older node at time $t$, and $\rho$ is the distance of the nodes.
-The decreasing \emph{profile function} $\varphi\colon[0,\infty)\to[0,1]$ and increasing \emph{attachment rule} $f\colon \N \cup \{0\} \to (0,\infty)$ are the parameters of the model.
-We show that this modification of the original idea of preferential attachment preserves the power law behaviour of existing preferential attachment models while significantly changing the local topology leading to a positive average clustering coefficient.
-We also observe interesting phase transitions in the behaviour of the global clustering coefficient and the empirical edge length distribution.
+The decreasing \emph{profile function} $\varphi\dvtx [0,\infty)\to[0,1]$ and increasing \emph{attachment rule} $f\dvtx \N\cup\{0\} \to(0,\infty)$ are the parameters of the model.
+Loosely speaking, the fact that the time~$t$ and the spatial distance~$\rho$ appear as a product in the connection probability ensures that the probability that new nodes connect to their spatially nearest neighbors, which typically are distance $1/t$ away and have bounded indegree, does not go to zero or one.
+This is necessary to balance the spatial and preferential attachment effects in our model.
+We show that this modification of the original idea of preferential attachment preserves the power law behavior of existing preferential attachment models while significantly changing the local topology leading to a positive average clustering coefficient.
+We also observe interesting phase transitions in the behavior of the global clustering coefficient and the empirical edge length distribution.